yesil/mas/README.md

 documented in .github/README.md

 #### Troubleshooting
-Please reach out to us in `#tacocat-friends` for any questions.
+Please reach out to us in `#merch-at-scale` for any questions.